Last updated on August 20th, 2020

 How To Submit An EOI?

 To submit an EOI, you need to create an account on SkillSelect website.
 After you fill in the basic details and create your account, you can start working on your EOI application.
-You need to keep your passport, skills assessment and IELTS results as well as all your education and work related details handy to start working on EOI.
+You need your passport, skills assessment and IELTS results as well as all your education and work-related details to start working on EOI.

 One thing I particularly liked about SkillSelect is that it is designed in a wizard-like manner.
 So you don’t have to fill in all the details at once.
 You can save your details one screen at a time and visit later to continue adding information to your EOI.
 This is really handy as you need to fill in a lot of information which may not always be available at one go.

-I submitted my EOI for skilled independent visa on 14 July 2014, just a couple of days after my birthday, though I was too busy to celebrate.
-Lot of things were going on behind the scenes apart from EOI, the first and foremost being getting passport for my daughter, Prisha.
+I submitted my EOI for the skilled independent visa on 14 July 2014, just a couple of days after my birthday, though I was too busy to celebrate.
+A lot of things were going on behind the scenes apart from EOI, the first and foremost being getting a passport for my daughter.

 The Great Indian Police Verification Drama

 Though my daughter didn’t have to go through the police verification, it was not the case with my wife and me.
-Earlier, when I received the passport without any police verification, I was overjoyed thinking that being just a renewal, police verification was eliminated.
-Soon I was going to know how wrong I was.
+Earlier, when I received the passport without any police verification, I was overjoyed thinking that since it was just a renewal, police verification was eliminated.
+Soon I knew how wrong I was.

-One day while finishing my work, I got a call from the local police station asking me to come down next day at 9 AM along with all the documents for verification.
-Unfortunately, me being in hurry to catch my bus, heard it wrong.
-Next day, I went there but at 10 AM instead of 9 AM.
-I explained my situation but couldn’t get any appointment on that day as the officer in charge had left already.
-I was told to wait for another call for appointment, which never came.
+One day while finishing my work, I got a call from the local police station asking me to come down the next day at 9 AM along with all the documents for verification.
+Unfortunately, me being in a hurry to catch my bus, heard it wrong.
+Next day, I went there at 10 AM instead of 9 AM.
+I explained my situation but couldn’t get an appointment on that day as the officer in charge had left already.
+I was told to wait for another call for an appointment, which never came.

 The very next day, I went to the old passport office at Senapati Bapat Road early in the morning and joined the queue so long that someone might have thought there is some crazy sale offer going on inside.
-After hours of sun-baked, sweaty fun time, when I finally reached the counter, the lady at the counter gave me the pleasant news that the counter time was up and I would have to come next day.
-Wonderful!
-What a way to value a person’s time?
+After hours of sun-baked, sweaty “fun” time, when I finally reached the counter, the lady at the counter gave me the pleasant news that the counter time was up and I would have to come next day.

 Moving To Australia Series